jaimetur/PhotoMigrator/help/08-immich-photos.md

 - **Pre-Requisites:**
   - Configure properly the file `Config.ini` to include your Immich account credentials and url.
 - **Explanation:**
   - The Tool will connect automatically to your Immich Photos account and will remove all Albums whose name matches with the provided pattern.
+  - The remove pattern can be plain text, a wildcard expression (for example `*Temp*` or `Temp*`), or a regular expression.
   - If you specify any date filter with arguments _**`-from, --filter-from-date`**_ or _**`-to, --filter-to-date`**_ then, only those albums whose creation date matches with the filters will be removed.
   - Optionally ALL the Assets associated to each removed Album can be removed If you also include the complementary argument _**`-rAlbAsset, --remove-albums-assets`**_
+  - If you also include _**`--preview-album-actions`**_ then the matching albums will be listed and the tool will ask for confirmation before deleting them.
 - **Example of use:**
   ```
+  ./PhotoMigrator.bin --client=immich --remove-albums "Temp" --preview-album-actions
+  ./PhotoMigrator.bin --client=immich --remove-albums "*Temp*" --preview-album-actions
   ./PhotoMigrator.bin --client=immich --remove-albums "\d{4}-\d{2}-\d{2}" --remove-albums-assets
   ```
-  With this example, the Tool will connect to your Immich Photos account and will remove all Albums whose name contains a date like this ("2023-08-15 - Vacation photos"), including all the assets contained on them, because we are using the complementary argument.
+  With these examples, the Tool can remove albums by literal text, simple wildcard patterns, or regular expressions.
+When `--preview-album-actions` is used, it first shows the affected albums and asks for confirmation before proceeding.

 > [!CAUTION]
 > This process is irreversible and will remove all the Albums (and optionally also all the assets included) whose name matches with the provided pattern from your Immich Photos account.
 Use it if you are completely sure of what you are doing.